suszak/redux-calc/README.md

 ## General info

 It is my first application where i used redux.
-I have created it with create-react-app.
+This application has to imitate Microsoft Calculator.
+With all basic functions and opertions.

-It is application which has to imitate Microsoft Calculator.
+Project finished.

 ## Technologies